graybike/graybike.github.io/source/words/articles/2015-11-10-getting-better-at-project-estimation.html.markdown

 ### Diving Deeper

 Project estimation is a matter of doing your due diligence.
-I think of project estimation as starting the design/discovery phase early.
-Depending on how far along the design process a potential client has come, you might even mock up some wireframes to try and understand behavior & design.
+I view project estimation as starting the design/discovery phase early.
+Before we can produce any concrete numbers, we need to do some work up front.
+Mock up some wireframes to understand the interaction better.
 Ask lots of questions about behavior, and try to get into specifics.
 Think of edge cases and all possible scenarios.

 A good project proposal & estimate has the added benefit of acting as a project plan.
-When you've gone to such great lengths to understand a project before coming up with an estimate, you're much more likely to be accurate and be able to predict challenges.
-I often do a project estimate as the first phase of a project -- when it's done, there is a concrete deliverable of research and a more accurate view of timelines.
+When you've gone to such great lengths to understand a project before coming up with an estimate, you're much more accurate and likely to predict challenges.
+Project research & planning should be the first phase of a project.
+When it's done, there is a concrete deliverable of research and a more accurate view of timelines.

 ### Break down components, not time

-Try to break things down as small as you can when estimating -- it leaves less room for error, and it makes it much easier to find examples of other projects doing the same thing.
-It's very helpful to get as granular as possible whe planning how long something will take.
+Try to break things down as small as you can when estimating.
+It leaves less room for error, and it makes it much easier to find examples of other projects doing the same thing.
+It's very helpful to get as granular as possible when planning.
 Of course, this takes time.
 There's usually a lot of communication between designer & client to hash out the smaller details before an accurate estimate can be put forth.

 However, one thing that is *not* useful is trying to estimate in small units of time (hours).
 It's much easier to come up with an accurate estimate when you're dealing with a matter of days (preferably weeks).
 As designer [Matt Griffin mentions][matt_griffin] describes, there's a huge difference between a productive hour vs. a wasted hour.
-That difference averages out when we think in days or weeks instead of hours.
+The difference averages out when we think in days or weeks instead of hours.

 ### Track your time meticulously

 I can't stress this enough.
-Being diligent about tracking your time helps you know exactly how long you took to finish it.
-It's a great way to look back on a project and know how close you were to your original estimate.
-It's also a great way to know how much time during a project you'll spend on meetings, writing code, designing, etc. It's also extremely helpful the next time a project comes up.
-Over time, you'll build your own little database of projects to use as a baseline for how long a project may take you.
+Diligently tracking your time helps you understand exactly how long it takes to finish a task.
+It's a great way to look back and know how close you were to your original estimate.
+You'll know the breakdown of time between meetings, writing code, designing, etc. Over time, you'll build your own little database of projects to use as a baseline for how long a project may take you.

 ### Adjust scope, not schedule